myminseok/pivotal-docs/check_cf_cli_version_accessing_tas/README.md

-Following document describes how to list up any cf cli accessing the platform with old version, such as cf cli version 7 or 6
+Following document describes how to list up any cf cli accessing the platform with old version, such as cf cli version 7 or 6. it traces user's access logs in cloud_controller VMs in cloud foundry deployment. and matches cf cli version and list up user's name and guid. so it is limited to trace the remained logs in the VMs. it can also trace all archived logs if it is exploded by script or manually.

 - Tested on TAS 6.
 - These scripts can be run on Ubuntu or Mac OS.

 ## Procedure